braddotwav/BeatSpy/README.md

 Download
 ---------
-You can grab the latest installer or portable package from the [download section](https://github.com/RealJamako/BeatSpy/releases)
+You can grab the latest release [here](https://github.com/RealJamako/BeatSpy/releases)

 Privacy
 ---------